davidoshiro/Learning-Lua/02-strings.md

 * Escape Sequences
 * Concatenation
 * String Library
-  * Find patterns in a string
+  * Find and replace patterns in a string
   * Formatting a string
-  * Replace patterns in a string
   * Convert string to lower case
   * Convert string to upper case
   * Reverse a string
+  * Getting the length of a string

 Multiline Quotes
 ----------------